-In the past, G‑d spoke through the prophets to our ancestors in many times and many ways.
-In these final days, though, he spoke to us through a Son.
+In the past, God spoke through the prophets to our ancestors in many times and many ways.
+In these final days, though, God spoke to us through a Son.

-Please note that Priscilla places the earthly ministry of Jesus “in these final days.”
+Please note that the writer places the earthly ministry of Jesus “in these final days.”
 Most naturally, the question is, “The ‘final days’ of what?”
 Obviously, it’s not the “final days” of creation.
 So, what could it mean?
-Priscilla tells us explicitly later on:
+The writer tells us explicitly later on:

-Priscilla is quite clear: Jesus “appeared” and God spoke through him during the “final days” of the then present “age.”
-As we have seen over and over again, the “final days” refer to the end of the Old Covenant age, the end of biblical Judaism.
-His death, which took place at the closing of that age, leaves little room for doubt.
-To suggest that we are still living in the “final days” of the world is to turn a blind eye to very plain passages.
+The writer is quite clear: Jesus “appeared” and God spoke through him during the “final days” of the then present “age.”
+As we’ve seen over and over again, the “final days” refer to the end of the Old Covenant age, the end of biblical Judaism.
+Jesus’ death, which took place at the closing of that age, leaves little room for doubt.
+To suggest that we’re still living in the “final days” of the world is to turn a blind eye to very plain passages of the Bible.

-But, as we’ve seen before, The Old Covenant system — sacrifices, Temple, festivals, etc. — didn’t end when Jesus was raised from the dead.
-According to this letter, it was still going on (eg., 5.1-4; 9.25; 10.11).
+But, as we’ve seen before, The Old Covenant system—sacrifices, Temple, festivals, etc.—didn’t end when Jesus was raised from the dead.
+According to this letter, it was still going on (eg., 5.1-4; 9.25; 10.11; notice the present tense verbs).
 One of the key passages is found in Hebrews 8.

-After building a case that Jesus is G‑d’s unique child and the Messiah (chapters 1-2), that he’s qualified to be high priest (chapter 3), that he leads the people into G‑d’s rest (chapter 4), Priscilla starts to go deeper into the Old Covenant symbols showing their limitations (chapters 5-7).
-She then comes to chapter 8 showing that, like Paul (Galatians 3.15ff), the Old Covenant system was a temporary system pointing to something better.
+After building a case that Jesus is God’s unique child and the Messiah (chapters 1-2), that he’s qualified to be high priest (chapter 3), that he leads the people into God’s rest (chapter 4), The writer starts to go deeper into the Old Covenant symbols showing their limitations (chapters 5-7).
+The writer then comes to chapter 8 showing that, like Paul (Galatians 3.15ff), the Old Covenant system was a temporary system pointing to something better.

 When he speaks of a new covenant, he makes the first obsolete.
-Now what is growing obsolete and aging is about to disappear.
+Now what’s growing obsolete and aging is about to disappear.